ketan-10/covid19india-react-clone/README.md

 1. Use TypeScript instead of JavaScript.
 2. Use vitejs instead of create-react-app.
-3. Use postcss instead of scss.
-4. Make it flexible, so that the project can be extended to show many kind of statistics on india.
+3. Make it flexible, so that the project can be extended to show many kind of statistics on india.

 ### Motivation

 1. To learn how covid19india-react is architected.
-2. To learn about the react-libraries used. (d3.js, react-spring, material-ui, etc).
+2. To learn about the react-libraries used. (d3.js, react-spring, etc).
 3. To learn about the design patterns used, and how they are implemented.
 4. To learn about how to implement common patterns like dark-mode, multi-language support, data-fetching, lazy-loading etc.